finnleygrange/Bear-lyThere/README.md

 ## Contributing

-If you would like to contribute to "Shoot Shoot," please fork the repository and submit pull requests.
+If you would like to contribute to "Bear-ly There," please fork the repository and submit pull requests.